polylogyx/platform-docs/Queries_and_packs/Readme.md

 ### Define a new Pack
 Perform these steps to add a new query pack.

-1.Access the web interface for the server.
+1. Access the web interface for the server.

-2.Navigate to CONFIG MANAGEMENT  > Pack.
+2. Navigate to CONFIG MANAGEMENT  > Pack.

      ![select_pack](https://github.com/preetpoly/test/blob/pooja/select_pack.png)